tradebuddyhq/quill/README.md

 ### AI Agents

-Register tools as functions, then let an agent decide when to call them.
+Register tools as functions, then let an agent decide when to call them

 ```
 to searchWeb query: